-International students must contact International Admissions 817-515-1570 and also the EMS & Dental Hygiene Office 817-515-6435.
+International students must contact International Admissions 817-515-1570 and also the EMS & Dental Hygiene Office at 817-515-6435.

 Only the criteria listed are evaluated and considered for the purpose of selection and admission to this program.
 No specific minimum grade point average or test score, or a set minimum number of courses must be completed for admission.
 Selection is based on how each applicant compares with others in the applicant pool.
 In general, the higher the grades, the more competitive the applicant will be for the positions available.

-Once admitted to the program, students must complete and earn a minimum grade of C in each specialized course.
+Once admitted to the program, students must complete and earn a minimum grade of 'C' in each specialized course.

-Most/all of the specialized courses are taught only during the daytime.
+Most/all of the specialized course are taught only during the daytime.

-After successful completion of the above curriculum, the student is eligible to take the necessary examinations to become a registered dental hygienist through the Texas State Board of Dental Examiners, Western Regional Examining Board, and the National Exam for dental hygienists through the American Dental Association.
+After successful completion of the above curriculum, the student is eligible to take the necessary examinations to become a registered dental hygienist through the Texas State Board of Dental Examiners, Central Regional Dental Testing Services, or Western Regional Examining Board, and the National Exam for Dental Hygienists though the American Dental Association.